Orthotics, also known as insoles, are medical devices that correct the foot and ankle alignment and modulate the function of the feet.

 Yes, you can, given that your shoes are similar in shape and height.
 For example, if you put the orthotics in a pair of high heels, the orthotics will rock in the heels because the pitch is not right.
 But, if all your shoes are similar in shape and height, there should be no issue changing your orthotics around.

-Custom-made orthotics are a claimable item with private health insurance.
-Whether you would be able to get rebates towards orthotics depends on your private health policy.
+Custom orthotics are a claimable item with private health insurance.
+How much you would be able to claim towards orthotics depends on your private health policy.
 It is best to check with your health fund to see whether you have cover for orthotics and how much rebate you would be able to claim.